j0hax/c3dk/README.md

 The toolchain resides in `/opt` in conjunction with the `newlib` C library.

 > [!NOTE]
-> The initial build may take considerable time and disk space, but will be efficiently cached thanks to multi-stage builds.
+> The initial local build may take considerable time and disk space, but will be efficiently cached thanks to multi-stage builds.
+>
+> A pre-built container on GitHub is hosted via `ghcr.io/j0hax/c3dk:nightly`.

 ## Differences from MDK